dorev/CliKit/README.md

 # What's in it?
 This is not "low-level zero overhead black-magic" code.
 The mindset here is to promote readability and flexibility.
 So far, the elements contained in the kit are :
 * Option processor, to crunch your `argc` and `argv` buddies
+* Command shell, to input runtime commands
 * A spinner, with customizable sprites
 * A loading bar, in which you can put a spinner!

 ## Option processor
-Include `optionProcessor.h` to your project to make your life simpler.
+A tool to launch your project quickly and make your life simpler.

     int main(int argc, char** argv)
     {
       ProcessOptions(argc, argv) ({
         BADOPTIONS (               { usage(); }),
         OPTION     ("-a",          { flag_a = true; }),
-        OPTION2    ("-b", "--bye", { prepare(option.arguments); })
+        OPTION2    ("-b", "--bye", { prepare(args); })
       });

       ...

 * Any argument of your program starting with a `-` will be detected as an option and the following words as option arguments.
 * Options are defined with the `OPTION` and `OPTION2` macros, which should be provided one or two string and a function body.
-* Within that function body, `option.arguments` contains a string vector of option arguments.
+* Within that function body, `args` contains a string vector of option arguments.
 * `BADOPTIONS` is optional and is called if non-defined options are detected.
-Their names are provided in `option.arguments`.
+Their names are provided in `args`.

+## Command shell

+The `CommandShell` uses a similar pattern :

+    CommandShell("> ", "exit") ({
+      COMMAND ("commandWord", { commandAction(args); }),
+	  DEFAULT ({ processLine(args); }),
+	  EXIT	  ({ exit(0); })
+	});

+* The (optional) constructor parameters define the shell symbol and the exit command word
+* Single-word commands can be provided in the COMMAND macro with a function body
+* Any non-defined command will be processed by the function body provided in the (optional) DEFAULT macro
+* In every function body, `args` contains a string vector of the rest of the line's words
+* The exit command has it's own macro for a different processing

+Arrow-key detection (to bring up previous commands) is not currently supported to avoid external dependencies.

 ## CLI animations
 The following elements can be found in `cliAnimations.h`